hsivonen/chardetng/README.md

 <dd>Not detected: These encodings have never been a locale-specific fallback in a major browser or a menu item in IE.</dd>
 </dl>

+Of the detected encodings, ISO-8859-5, ISO-8859-6, and ISO-8859-4 are the ones that something else is the most likely to be misdetected as, and, I believe, the three least-used encodings of the ones detected, so these three are the most likely ones to either be removed or downplayed.

 ## Known Problems

 * GBK detection is less accurate than in ced for short titles consisting of fewer than six hanzi.
 This is mostly due to the design that prioritizes optimizing binary size over accuracy on very short inputs.
 * Thai detection is inaccurate for short inputs.
 * windows-1257 detection is very inaccurate.
 (This detector currently doesn't use trigrams. ced uses 8 KB of trigram data to solve this.)
+* On non-generic domains, some encodings that are confusable with the legacy encodings native to the TLD are excluded from guesses outright unless the input is invalid according to all the TLD-native encodings.

+## Roadmap

+[ ] Improve windows-874 detection on short inputs.
+[ ] Improve GBK detection on short inputs.
+[ ] Reorganize the frequency data for telling short GBK, EUC-JP, and EUC-KR inputs apart.
+[ ] Make windows-1257 detection on generic domains a lot more accurate (likely requires looking at trigrams).
+[ ] Tune Central European detection.
+[ ] Tune the penalties applied to confusable encodings on non-generic TLDs to make detection of confusable encodings possible on non-generic TLDs.

 ## Release Notes